Xchart has different requirements for:

 For this, you will need a device running the desktop version of Chrome or Edge.
 It should have a good internet connection, at least 4GB or memory and either enough battery power (or be plugged in) so it can stay on and active during the whole case.

-Windows, Mac, or Chromebook is fine.
+For wired connections Windows, Mac, or Chromebook are all fine.

 Notable exceptions:

-• iPad, Android, and iOS devices CANNOT connect be use to connect to the vitals monitors (not even via Bluetooth).
+iPad, Android, and iOS devices CANNOT connect be use to connect to the vitals monitors (not even via Bluetooth).

 It's important that your browser is updated to the latest version.
 Sometimes when you first get a new computer out of the box, the installed version can be old.
 So please ensure it is updated to the latest version.